darxa/darxa-google-ai/README.md

 - [Video] Object Detection and Localization [Animals] [README]() - [Demo](https://youtu.be/sCrg1bD2Lno)
 - [Realtime] Object Detection and Localization [Animals] [README]() -[Demo](https://youtu.be/qkzmv4ny7VM)

 <p align="justify">We need to work on detecting every other object that might be a threat - firearms, military vehicles, drones etc by training a better dataset and using Transfer Learning.
-Also more emphasis on collecting a good datasets and indepth research on detecting  objects in IR vs NightVision vs Thermal imaging is mandatory.</p>
+Also more emphasis on collecting good datasets and indepth research on detecting  objects in IR vs NightVision vs Thermal imaging is mandatory.</p>

 <b>Tasks todo</b>:
 - SuperResolution using Deep Learning in TRACKODS [README]()